yum-cloud-94/Classification-using-both-images-and-titles/README.md

-# Classification model using both images and text data.
+# Classification model for Youtube category using both images and text data.

 : For classifying categories which video's are actually in, used both 'thumbnail images' and 'video's titles'